-OTM8565 Theories of Measurement and Instrument Development, 3 points sciences with application to occupational therapy and medical rehabilitation.
+OTM8565: Theories of Measurement and Instrument Development

+This course will introduce the students the fundamental principles of measurement in health sciences with application to occupational therapy and medical rehabilitation.
 We will review important principles of traditional (classical) test theory and learn the principles of latent trait theory and in particular, the Rasch models.
 Students will propose a revision, adaptation, or development of a new instrument that can be used in their line of research.